-\subsubsection{Phonon Dispersion}
+\paragraph{Phonon Dispersion.}

-We first address the question of stability of Fm$\overline{3}$m Lu$_8$H$_{23}$N. We compute the harmonic phonons of the structure relaxed under a pressure of 10 GPa, without U. We choose 10 GPa as DFT calculations typically overestimate the amount of pressure required to stabilize the FCC RH$_3$ phases by around 10 GPa [compare refs. \cite{palasyuk2005pressure, kong2012structural}], though this is functional and basis dependent.
-We perform the relaxation and phonon calculation without U, as pure PBE provides more accurate lattice quantities than PBE+U for these systems (see our discussion in Ref. \cite{denchfield2024electronic}).

-The phonons are shown in Fig. \ref{fig:Lu8H23N_phonon}.
-While there are some Lu modes with smaller imaginary frequencies, the FCC phase can be stabilized by doping \cite{van2001insulating, kataoka2018stabilization}, ball milling \cite{kataoka2021face}, or quenching the high temperature FCC phase \cite{kataoka2022origin}.
-The modes with strongest imaginary part (plotted as negative frequencies) are hydrogen modes.
-Unsurprisingly, the mode with the largest imaginary frequency is in the same part of the Brillouin zone as the center of the flat band.
-Density functional perturbation theory (DFPT) \cite{baroni2001phonons} was also performed and also produced imaginary modes.
+We first address the dynamical stability of Fm$\overline{3}$m LuH$_{2.875}$N$_{0.125}$.
+We computed the harmonic phonons of the structure relaxed using DFT without U at various pressures, and observe dynamical instabilities up to 20 GPa.
+We performed the relaxation and phonon calculation at the DFT-PBE level (see Sec. \ref{sec:methods} for details).
+The phonon dispersion obtained using frozen-phonon calculations at 10 GPa are shown in Fig. \ref{fig:Lu8H23N_phonon_combined}(a).
+We examine the phonons at this pressure because DFT calculations at the LDA/PBE level typically overestimate the amount of pressure required to stabilize the FCC RH$_3$ phases by around 10-15 GPa [See Refs. \cite{palasyuk2005pressure, kong2012structural}], elucidated in more detail in a recent SSCHA study of LuH$_3$ \cite{lucrezi2024temperature}.
+Some Lu modes have small imaginary frequencies, but the modes with strongest imaginary part are hydrogen modes.
+The mode with the largest imaginary frequency is in the same part of the Brillouin zone as the center of the flat band [compare Figs. 1(b) and 2(a)], indicative of phonon softening due to the flat band.
 While a phonon dispersion like this typically indicates a distortion away from the parent structure, we now show this is unlikely to be the case here.